Coroner service privacy notice

 What information do we hold?

-This work involves determining who the Deceased was, when and where and how they died and to record the Registration Particulars to enable Death Certification.
+This work involves determining who the deceased was, when and where they died, how they died, and recording the Registration Particulars to enable Death Certification.
 We are a Court of Record and we progress from preliminary enquiries to investigation and to Inquest as the evidence is considered.
 Inquests are public hearings.
 This is an aspect of the constitutional right to open justice.

 The Coroners and Justice Act 2009 and The Coroners (Investigations) Regulations 2013 allow us to process personal data.